aleksandr-semenov-git/InnoTasks/README.md

-# Pandas and Numpy tasks
+# Pandas, Numpy, SQL tasks
+ and